-SOLUTION/APPROACH: Managers learned that biochar could improve soil biological activity and nutrient and making biochar from this material.
+SOLUTION/APPROACH: Managers learned that biochar could improve soil biological activity and nutrient and water holding capacity.
+They needed a cost effective method to product biochar.
+Since the farmer regularly clears brush from the surrounding forest, they started making biochar from this material.

-They pile woody material, which includes oak stumps, 6-7ft. tall), then ignite the pile from the top down with This relatively hands-off method produces ~1 cubic yard
+They pile woody material, which includes oak stumps, vines, branches and saplings, (~15ft. diameter and 6-7ft. tall), then ignite the pile from the top down with occasional monitoring over 6-8 hours.
+Once the pile is reduced to charcoal, it is quenched with soil or water.
+This relatively hands-off method produces ~1 cubic yard of biochar, which they apply to ~1 acre of land.